Nonstick pans have become extremely popular in recent years. GreenPan and Scanpan, in particular, have taken the kitchen by storm.

 Are there any toxic elements in the ceramic coating?

 No, Scanpan cookware is absolutely safe to use.
-All components of our cookware are FDA certified food-safe and they’re “non-toxic” -meaning that NO substances have been used in their production that could be hazardous to human health.
-Also, all components meet European Union’s CE-standards for food safety.
+All components of our cookware are FDA certified food-safe and they’re “non-toxic” -meaning that NO substances have been used in their products that could be hazardous to human health.
+Also, all components meet European Union’s CE standards for food safety.